 Good customer onboarding needs to focus on offering your customers a realistic and welcoming space to explore your product.
 And this is where interactive product tutorials can come in clutch.

-Using a demo experience platform (like Walnut) can assist your company with onboarding by providing all the tools you need to create interactive walkthroughs and tutorials for your clients.
+Using a SaaS onboarding tool (like Walnut) can assist your company with onboarding by providing all the tools you need to create interactive walkthroughs and tutorials for your clients.

 These kinds of platforms allow users to navigate your platform easily, which can help increase product adoption.
 Most importantly, you can even collect insightful data on how customers use your onboarding materials to improve your onboarding process going forward.